 You can turn Low Data Mode on or off at any time by simply tapping this button.

 When you have turned off Low Data Mode on your iPhone there will not be any green shading around this button.
-I have it turned off in the image below.
+I have it turned off in the image above.

 Our guide continues below with more information about the iPhone’s Low Data Mode, as well as answers to questions that you may have with concern to the Low Data Mode setting.